no314/stx-fan/sips-ip/sip-029_extending-tokens.md

 # Specification

-Every SIP-029 compliant smart contract on the Stacks blockchain must(/may?) implement these traits;
+Every SIP-029 compliant smart contract on the Stacks blockchain must implement these traits;
 0. `transferable-functions`, defined in the [Transferable-Trait](#Transferable-Trait) section,
 1. `operable-functions`, defined in the [Operable-Trait](#Operable-Trait) section,
-2. `marketplace-functions`, defined in the [Marketplace-Trait-&-Commision-Trait](#Marketplace-Trait & Commision-Trait) section,
+2. `marketplace-functions`, defined in the [Marketplace-Trait-and-Commision-Trait](#Marketplace-Trait-and-Commision-Trait) section,
-3. `commission-functions`, defined in the [Marketplace-Trait-&-Commision-Trait](#Marketplace-Trait & Commision-Trait) section,
+3. `commission-functions`, defined in the [Marketplace-Trait-and-Commision-Trait](#Marketplace-Trait-and-Commision-Trait) section;

+And may implement this trait:
+4. `bulk-transfer-functions, defined in the [(Optional)-Bulk-Transfer-and-Send-Many-Functions](#(Optional)-Bulk-Transfer-and-Send-Many-Functions)
 and must meet the requirements for the following functions:

 ### Transferable-Trait function 1: Transfer